joausaga/reportbytwitter/README.md

 in the Interest of Society (CITRIS) of the University of California, Berkeley and the Lt.
 Governor of California Gavin Newsom.

 By employing a web-based application, it engages citizens in discussion about public concern issues.
-Specifically, CRC allows Californians to grade six timely topics and to propose issues that merit the attention of the state government.
-The left side of the following picture illustrates the alphabetical pad used to grade the pre-defined topics, while the right side shows the section in which participants are invited to suggest topics to be included in the next versions of CRC.
+Specifically, CRC allows, in a first phase, to grade six timely topics and, in a second phase, to propose issues that merit the attention of the state government.
+The left side of the following picture illustrates the alphabetical pad used to grade the issues, while the right side illustrates the second phase.

 <img alt="CRC Screenshots" src="https://dl.dropboxusercontent.com/u/55956367/crc_screenshots.png" height="70%" width="70%" />

 Participa is currently being used to enable citizens of California to participate in CRC directly via Twitter.
-For doing so, participa was configured in the following way.
+In this case, the model of participa was tuned in the following way.
 California Report Card and *#careportcard* were defined as the **initiative** and the initiative **hashtag**, respectively.
-The two phases of CRC, "grading" and "proposing", were set as the **campaigns** of the initiatives.
+The two phases of CRC, "grading issue" and "proposing issue", were set as the **campaigns** of the initiatives.
 The six CRC issues were configured as the **challenges** of the grading campaign, while the request for new issues was defined as the challenge of the proposing campaign.
 Each challenge was associated to a unique **hashtag**.
 Finally, Twitter was chosen as the **social network** to deploy the initiative.

-The following picture shows participa in action.
-On the left, a participant grading with C the affordability of California colleges and universities (one of the six CRC discussion topics).
-In this sense, he attached to the grade the hashtag of the initiative, **#careportcard**, and the hashtag associated to the graded issue, **#affordcolleges**.
-A similar approach was followed when proposing a new issue.
-As depicted on the right side of the picture, a participant sent his suggestion together with the hashtag of the initiative, **#careportcard** and the hashtag of the "solved" challenge, **#newissue**.
+On the left of the next picture, it is represented an example of grading a CRC issue via Twitter.
+Basically, participants have to, simply, post the grade -- C in this case --, the hashtag of the initiative, **#careportcard**, and the hashtag of associated to the issue, **#affordcolleges**.
+In a similar way, the right side of the picture illustrates how participants can propose new issues through Twitter.
+Specifically, they send a suggestion together with the hashtag of the initiative, **#careportcard** and the hashtag of the challenge, **#newissue**.

 <img alt="CRC TW Screenshots" src="https://dl.dropboxusercontent.com/u/55956367/crc_tw_screenshots.png" height="70%" width="70%" />